-As an online institution, Apollos will not be required to assist with Visa services.
+Apollos is not currently approved to assist with Visa services.

 Sexual Assault Policy

 The Apollos Administrative offices are located in a complex protected by limited key access and cameras minimizing chances of sexual assault.
 However, Apollos has set forth the following sexual assault prevention, reporting and emergency aid procedures: